-EAST HANOVER, N.J., June 8, 2021 /PRNewswire/ -- Today, TRISCUIT, a brand known for its iconic woven wheat crackers, announces the first two changemakers, Max Kaniger and Asha Walker, to join The Missing Ingredients Project.
+EAST HANOVER, N.J., Nov.
+3, 2021 /PRNewswire/ -- Today, TRISCUIT, a brand known for its iconic woven wheat crackers, announced Jamila Norman of Patchwork City Farms and James Kanoff and Aidan Reilly of The Farmlink Project, have joined The Missing Ingredients Project as the brand's final 2021 changemakers.
 Launched in November 2020 with a $1 million commitment over three years, the brand's purpose-driven effort aims to weave more nourishment into the world by helping to improve access to fresh, affordable fruits and vegetables in food deserts across America.

-Changemakers Max Kaniger, CEO & Founder of Kanbe's Markets in Kansas City, and Asha Walker, CEO & Founder of Health in the Hood in South Florida, each received a $50,000 grant to support their unique and innovative community-based programs that are having a meaningful impact on food insecurity in food deserts.
-Changemakers are selected based upon their passion for developing inventive, impactful ways to improve food access in their own communities and the difference they are making to reduce the problem.
-TRISCUIT invites other changemakers across the country, like Max and Asha, who are implementing new ideas and programs, to apply for a $50,000 grant starting on May 10th.
-Learn more and apply here: https://www.triscuitmissingingredientsapplication.com/.
+Changemakers Jamila Norman, Founder of Patchwork City Farms in Atlanta, and James Kanoff and Aidan Reilly, Co-Founders of The Farmlink Project, each received a $50,000 grant to support their unique and innovative community-based programs that are having a meaningful impact on food insecurity in food deserts.
+Changemakers are selected based upon their passion for lessening food insecurity and developing inventive, impactful ways to improve food access in their own communities and the difference they are making to reduce the problem.

-According to the United States Department of Agriculture (USDA), approximately 19 million people— 6.2 percent of the United States population — live in food deserts.
-These are geographic areas, either urban or rural, where access to affordable, healthy food options, including fresh fruits and vegetables, is limited or non-existent.1 The pandemic only worsened the issue of food access across the U.S., and The Missing Ingredients Project by TRISCUIT is fuelling the innovative efforts of individuals to support solutions and create change.
+According to the United States Department of Agriculture (USDA), approximately 19 million people — 6.2 percent of the United States population — live in food deserts.
+These are geographic areas, either urban or rural, where access to affordable, healthy food options, including fresh fruits and vegetables, is limited or non-existent.1 The pandemic only worsened the issue of food access across the US, and the Missing Ingredients Project by TRISCUIT is fuelling the innovative efforts of individuals across the US to support solutions and create change.

 Meet the Changemakers:

-TRISCUIT fans can learn more about Max and Asha this month when they take over the Triscuit Instagram channel, @Triscuit, and share a behind-the-scenes look at the work they do.
-We encourage fans to submit questions for Max and Asha to answer on Instagram.
+TRISCUIT fans can learn more about Jamila, James and Aidan when they'll be featured on the Triscuit Instagram channel, @Triscuit, in the coming weeks, sharing a behind-the-scenes look at the work they do.

 For over 100 years, Triscuit Original crackers have started with 100% whole grain wheat, oil and salt.
 Triscuit is committed to crafting delicious crackers that align with consumer preferences.
 The entire portfolio of Triscuit crackers is Non-GMO Project Verified, and the "Non-GMO Project Verified" butterfly logo is clearly labelled on all packaging.
 Visit triscuit.com for more information.